Jake Fraley Player Props: Reds vs. Rockies

 Jake Fraley At The Plate

-- Fraley is batting .267 with eight doubles, eight home runs and 23 walks.
+- Fraley is hitting .264 with eight doubles, eight home runs and 23 walks.

-- Fraley is batting .429 with three homers during his last outings and is riding a five-game hitting streak.

-- Fraley has driven in a run in 25 games this season (45.5%), including nine games with more than one RBI (16.4%).
-He has also driven in three or more of his team's runs in five contests.
+- Fraley has picked up an RBI in 44.6% of his games this year, with two or more RBI in 16.1% of his games.
+He has also produced three or more runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.